Fibroids, Pregnancy and Fertility: What to Do if You’re TTC

 - Need for C-section

 If you suffer from fibroids during pregnancy your OB should keep a close eye on your condition.
-In about one-third of the pregnancies where the mother has fibroids there is some growth of the masses in the first trimester.
-This could be related to changes in estrogen, but more study needs to be done.
+In about one-third of the pregnancies involving fibroids there is some growth of the masses in the first trimester.
+This could be related to changes in estrogen, but more study needs to be done in this area.

 If your doctor is concerned about your fibroids during your pregnancy they may recommend treatment.
 Rarely is a surgical treatment performed during pregnancy, but your doctor may recommend bed rest, extra hydration, and the use of mild pain relievers to manage the fibroids.

-If you are actively trying to get pregnant or considering having a child in the future and suffer from uterine fibroids, it is important to have an honest conversation with your doctor about treatment.
+If you suffer from uterine fibroids and are actively trying to get pregnant or considering having a child, it is important to have an honest conversation with your doctor about treatment.
 There are options available to treat the symptoms of your fibroids and potentially shrink or remove them and still maintain your fertility.